 If the screen still shows that the child is having difficulties, a referral to the Speech and Language Therapy Service will be considered and parents will be consulted about this.

-If parents agree to a referral, the teacher,SENDCo and parents will complete the referral form (called a SPA form) together and it will be sent off.
+If parents agree to a referral, the teacher,SENDCo and parents will complete the referral form (called a SPA form) together.

 If the Speech and Language Therapy Service agree to take on the referral they will contact the parents directly and offer them a clinic appointment to assess the child.
 Parents take the child for their assessment.
 School is not involved at this point.